Sarah Tracey Sarah Tracey

 What type of venue options do you offer, such as banquet halls or outdoor spaces?

 We have so many unique spaces at Black Walnut Farm, and our versatility in how you can use them really sets us apart.
 The Barn includes our main dance hall, a bar area, a speakeasy-inspired lounge, a dressing parlor, and restrooms.
-Our outdoor spaces include the Shed Bar, the Rose Garden, the Wildflower Meadow, the Forest, and the Front and Back Lawn.
+Our outdoor spaces include the Shed Bar, the Rosé Garden, the Wildflower Meadow, the Forest, and the Front and Back Lawn.

 Do you have a preferred vendor list, or can we bring our own vendors?

-Yes, when you book your event at The Barn at Black Walnut Farm, we will provide you with our hand-picked list—including wedding planners, florists, photographers/videographers, lodging, rentals, DJs, live music ensembles, hair and makeup, bakeries, officiants, insurance, rentals, transportation, valet parking, and more.
+When you book your event at The Barn at Black Walnut Farm, we will provide you with our hand-picked list—including wedding planners, florists, photographers/videographers, lodging, rentals, DJs, live music ensembles, hair and makeup, bakeries, officiants, insurance, rentals, transportation, valet parking, and more.
 Every vendor on our list reflects our dedication to warm-hearted, inclusive service.

 What is the parking situation for guests?